grantsut/grantsut/README.md

 Hi, I'm Grant.

-Most of my repositories are either associated with non-public data or not of general interest, but I'll make things public if I think anyone else might find them useful.
+This is where I put my personal projects, some of which I will share with you!